KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

   neurons
   in the previous layer and produces a single output.
 - **activation** functions introduce non-linearity into the network, enabling it to learn complex patterns

+###### Dropout

+- **tf.keras.layers.Dropout()**
+- Dropout is a regularization technique that helps prevent overfitting in neural networks by randomly setting a fraction of input units (neuron) to 0 at each update during training.

+###### Embedding

+- **tf.keras.layers.Embedding()**
+- Embedding is a layer that is used for embedding categorical or discrete input data into a continuous vector representation.
+It is commonly used in **natural language processing (NLP)** tasks, where words or tokens are transformed into dense, low-dimensional vectors that capture semantic relationships.

+###### Flatten

+- **tf.keras.layers.Flatten()**
+- Flatten is a layer that reshapes the input tensor into a 1-dimensional array.
+It is typically used as the first layer in a neural network model to convert multi-dimensional input data, such as images, into a flat vector.

+###### GlobalAveragePooling3D

+- **tf.keras.layers.GlobalAveragePooling3D()**
+- Global average pooling is a technique used to summarize the spatial and temporal information present in a 3D tensor, such as video data.
+- When applied in the context of video classification or 3D object recognition, global average pooling helps to capture the most important features in a concise manner. the model can effectively summarize the spatial and temporal information across the 3D tensor, capturing the most important features in a concise manner.
+This can be beneficial for tasks such as video classification or 3D object recognition.

+###### GlobalAveragePooling1D

+- **tf.keras.layers.GlobalAveragePooling1D()**
+- GlobalAveragePooling1D layer is commonly used in sequence-based models, such as text classification or sentiment analysis, where the length of the input sequence may vary.
+It provides a way to summarize the temporal information in a fixed-length representation by capturing the average value of each feature across all timesteps.

+###### MaxPooling2D

+- **tf.keras.layers.MaxPooling2D()**
+- The MaxPooling2D() layer helps in reducing the spatial dimensions of the feature maps, which can reduce the computational complexity and control overfitting by promoting spatial invariance.
+It is commonly used after convolutional layers to progressively downsample the feature maps while retaining the most important features.
+- MaxPooling2D layer is a key component in CNN architectures for extracting relevant features and spatial information while reducing the spatial dimensions of the feature maps.

 ###### Rescaling